vuhung16au/Neural-Network-Visualisation/Prompt.md

    - Highlight the selected layer or node when adjusting settings (e.g., glow effect on the "Hidden Layer").

 These changes would make the UI more intuitive, visually appealing, and user-friendly while maintaining its functionality.

+# UI Improvements

+Controls are grouped into collapsible sections with icons.
+Section headers are larger and bolder for better hierarchy.
+The control panel has a subtle background and border for separation.
+Color pickers have clear, accessible labels.
+Sliders are paired with numeric inputs for precision.
+Tooltips are added for better usability.
+A prominent "Reset to Default" button is included.
+Download and help actions are in a fixed top bar.
+The stats/info panel is now above the visualization.
+The visualization area features a subtle grid background.